GDave50/Cloud-Coverage-Calculator/README.md

 -----

 This project involves analyzing images of clouds using OpenCV.
 The program will detect certain cloud types and water spouts.
-The project is in very early stages currently.
+The project is in early stages currently.
 Cloud Image Processor is a Java program made by Gage Davidson for the Cloud Coverage Calculator specifically (see the respective README for more information).

 -----